 Art and Design: use a range of materials, draw, paint and sculpture and study great artists of the past.

 Computing: design, write and debug programs; understand computer networks including the internet; use search technology effectively; select, use and combine a variety of software and use technology safely.

 Design and Technology: Designing, making, evaluating and build technical knowledge.
 Cooking and nutrition

 Languages (not statutory for Key Stage 1): listen and show understanding, join in with songs and rhymes, hold conversations, speak in sentences and read with accurate pronunciation, write phrases from memory

-From their first weeks in the Class 1 pupils follow the Read Write Inc. Phonics programme of study.
-Children in Early Years, Key Stage 1 and if they still need it, in Key Stage 2.
-Once they have mastered phonics, the children move to Read Write Inc. Spellings programme.
+From their first weeks in Class 1, pupils follow the Read Write Inc. Phonics programme of study.
+Once they have mastered phonics, the children move on to Read Write Inc. Spellings programme.

-At Marsh Baldon C of E Primary School, British values are reinforced regularly as described in this document:
+At Marsh Baldon CE Primary School, British values are reinforced regularly as described in this document:

 1. To give children opportunities to familiarise with the text type.

 2. To allow children to capture ideas through word and language activities.